SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/project-page.md

 The Project Hompepage is the entry point of any project showing:
 * the releasability status of the project
 * the current state of its quality
-* the quality of what has been produced since the beginning of its [New Code Period](/user-guide/clean-as-you-code/).
+* the quality of what has been produced since the start of the [New Code](/user-guide/clean-as-you-code/).

 The Project Page answers two questions: